gopythongo/gopythongo/src/sphinx/process/intro.rst

 GoPythonGo also uses a variety of supporting software to reach its goals:

   * GitHub, of course, but really any source code repository host which can send webhooks
-  * The Jenkins build server (or TravisCI or CircleCI or whatever else you want to use)
+  * The Jenkins build server, the go.cd build pipeline (or TravisCI or CircleCI or whatever else you want to use)
   * pbuilder, a chroot-based build automation tool from the Debian project
-  * My reimplementation of LaterPay's "buildhelpers" toolset
+  * The GoPythonGo bulld helper tools
   * DjangoPyPi2, a pypi compatible server for serving Python packages
   * The docker registry project to keep pre-built Docker containers
   * Aptly, the excellent Debian repository management tool by @xxx